denjhang/MegaGRRL-Desktop-Mini-USB/README.md

 # MegaGRRL-Desktop-Mini-USB
  I have been using the desktop version of MegaGRRL for 4 years.
 As my PCB drawing skills improve, I have the confidence to realize all my ideas and changes.
-This version is based on the Type-C version and includes a lot of practical modifications.
+This version is based on the Type-C version and includes a lot of practical modifications.Note that for convenience, I only modified the PCB and not the schematic.
 The latest version: MegaGRRL Desktop DJ V0.5.
 It has been hardware verified and can be used.
 ## Improvements of Type-C version motherboard: